Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Introduction

 The space of possible ETA rules is finite.
 For each of the 8 configurations, a rule must specify whether the vertex will be dead or alive at $t+1$.
 Consequently, there are only $2^8=256$ possible rules.
-For this reason, ETA can be seen as the two-dimensional counterpart of Wolfram’s 256 Elementary Cellular Automata\cite{wolfram2002new, weisstein2002elementary}.
+For this reason, ETA can be seen as the two-dimensional counterpart of Wolfram’s 256 Elementary Cellular Automata \cite{wolfram2002new, weisstein2002elementary}.
 In fact, there is a direct equivalence between 64 of each (see \textit{Section \ref{elementary-cellular-automata}}).
-Furthermore, the triangle is the regular polygon tiling 2D space with the smallest number of neighbors per cell.
-ETA are thus the most basic 2D cellular automata and have a fundamental aspect in this regard. \\
+Furthermore, the triangle is the regular polygon that tiles the 2D plane with the smallest number of neighbors per cell.
+ETA are thus the most basic two-dimensional cellular automata and are fundamental in this regard. \\